-Policy 1.4-d: Any parcel of land in the Rural Tier shall not be further subdivided to form additional parcels, nor reduced in size, unless: each parcel created is consistent with the minimum lot size required by its respective future land use designation or is developed as a Rural Residential (RR) Cluster or Variable-Lot-Size development or as a Rural Residential Planned Unit Development (RR PUD).
+Policy 1.4-d: Any parcel of land in the Rural Tier shall not be further subdivided to form additional parcels, nor reduced in size, unless: each parcel created is consistent with the minimum lot size required by its respective future land use designation or is developed as a Rural Residential (RR) Cluster or Variable-Lot-Size development or as a Planned Unit Development developed under the Western Communities Residential Development (WCR) Future Land Use Category.
 Parcels may be subdivided for the purpose of enlarging other parcels in the subdivision.
 The overall number of units of the reconfigured lots may not exceed the original number of units calculated for the lots being reconfigured.

-Policy 1.4-e: All contiguous lots which are owned by the same person or entity as of December 1, 1989 shall comply with the density requirement of the applicable land use designation under the Comprehensive Plan, as amended, unless exempted by the 85% Rule defined in the FLUA Regulation Section.
+Policy 1.4-e: All contiguous lots which are owned by the same person or entity as of December 1, 1989 shall comply with the density requirement of the applicable land use designation under the

+Comprehensive Plan, as amended, unless exempted by the 85% Rule defined in the FLUA Regulation Section.
 A lot(s) not exempted under this policy shall be combined with another commonly owned contiguous lot(s) to: